First008/First008/README.md

-<h1> :snowflake: Who am I? </h1>
+<h1> > whoami </h1>

  - :telephone_receiver: Hi, I'm Ahmet Yusuf and i'm currently studying Computer Science/Engineering.

- - :gem: I love programming in C++.
-But also still learning C#, Java, Python and bunch of libs.
+ - :gem: I love programming in C++ and Golang.
+But also still learning C#, Java, Python.

- - :airplane: My eyes are above the clouds.
-Literally.
-I love aeroplanes, drones and jets.
-I also love cars.
+ - :cloud: My eyes are above the clouds.
+But these clouds are little diffrent than real ones.

- - :books: I'm currerntly doing some deep learning stuff with Dlib.
-Using OpenCV for image processing and learning Keras-Tensorflow
+ - :books: I'm currerntly working on Kubernetes and Blockchain.

  - :telescope: To reach me use one of these